-Cell Culture and Fermentation
+Cell Culture and Protein Recovery

-Prerequisite: BIOSC 14 or BIOSC 2.
-Course Advisories: SCC minimum English and math standards.
-This course provides an intensive laboratory environment that teaches the skills needed to serve as a technician in biotechnology production.
-Students grow and monitor bacterial, yeast, and mammalian cells on a small laboratory scale that emulates the large scale production used in industry.
-The course emphasizes the use of current Good Manufacturing Practices (cGMP) in monitoring the growth of cells that produce useful proteins.
+Prerequisites: BIOTCH 51 (may be taken concurrently); BIOSC 14 or BIOSC 2.
+Course Advisory: Eligibility for ENGL 1.
+This laboratory course teaches the skills needed to serve as a technician in biotechnology production.
+Students grow and monitor bacterial, yeast, and mammalian cells on a laboratory scale that emulates the large-scale production used in industry.
 Students will become familiar with the cleaning, sterilization, aseptic inoculation, operation, and monitoring of fermenters and bioreactors.
-Two hours lecture and six hours lab (8 week course).
+Students then recover and purify proteins produced by those cell cultures.
+They recover and purify proteins using centrifugation, ultrafiltration, and chromatography techniques.
+The course emphasizes the use of current Good Manufacturing Practices (cGMP), and students gain experience following Standard Operating Procedures (SOP).
+Two hours lecture and six hours lab weekly.